 As you will learn from our links and menus on this page, our university community has adopted a Statement on Sustainability.
 We are a signatory to the Climate Leadership Commitment, the American College and University Presidents Climate Commitment (ACUPCC) and the Talloires Declaration, and we are a charter school member of the Sustainability Tracking Assessment and Rating System (STARS).
-We have integrated sustainability into our Unit-level Strategic Plans and are installing a 47-building Geothermal District Heating and Cooling System to reduce our Greenhouse gas emissions.
+We have a Geothermal District Heating and Cooling System to reduce our Greenhouse gas emissions.

 We have hosted nine international Greening of the Campus (GOC) Conferences and our Council on the Environment (COTE) is the longest-standing such committee among colleges and universities in Indiana.
-We offer a broad range of academic programs that engage sustainability, and we sponsor student groups such as the Ball State Energy Action Team (BEAT), Emerging Green Builders (EGB), the Natural Resources Club (NRC), and Students for Responsible Consumerism (SRC).
+We offer a broad range of academic programs that engage sustainability and we have student groups such as the Community & Environmental Affairs Committee of the Student Government Association, the Emerging Green Builders (EGB) and the Natural Resources and Environmental Management Club (NREM).

 Featured News Items:

-• Ball State is serving as a sponsor and a district use case partner in the 2020 USDOE Solar District Cup collegiate design competition.
+• Ball State served as a sponsor and a district use case partner in the 2020 USDOE Solar District Cup collegiate design competition.

 • Ball State University made the new "The Princeton Review's Guide to 399 Green Colleges: 2018 Edition". (partial report)